 For a child to qualify for helpless child benefits, you have to show that they were diagnosed with a condition before their 18th birthday.
 The easiest way to do this is to show a medical record that proves they were diagnosed with a medical condition before their 18th birthday.

 However, things can get complicated if the child showed evidence for a certain condition but was not diagnosed until after their 18th birthday.
-If this is the case, you will have to show an official diagnosis from a medical professional, as well as evidence that shows their condition existed before they turned 18.
+If this is the case, you will have to show that the child was disabled by their condition before they turned 18.

 The condition also has to render them permanently disabled and unable to support themselves.
 In this area, there are many things that the VA will consider, such as: